MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Converting-a-Database.md

     For information about the [!INCLUDE[nav_admin](includes/nav_admin_md.md)], see [How to: Start, Stop, Restart, or Remove a Dynamics NAV Server Instance](How-to--Start--Stop--Restart--or-Remove-a-Microsoft-Dynamics-NAV-Server-Instance.md)].

-    To use the Set-NAVServerInstance cmldet, run the following command:
+    To use the Set-NAVServerInstance cmdlet, run the following command:
     ```
     Set-NAVServerInstance –ServerInstance <ServerInstanceName> -Stop
     ```
 9. Clear all [!INCLUDE[nav_server](includes/nav_server_md.md)] instance records from the **dbo.Server Instance** table in the database on SQL Server.

-    You can do this by using SQL Server Management Studio to open and clear the table.
+    You can do this by using SQL Server Management Studio to clear the table.
 For example, you can run the following SQL query:
     ```
     DELETE FROM [My NAV Database Name].[dbo].[Server Instance]
     ```